MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-Process.md

 with the process ID and the process name.

 The **mainWindowTitle** property is just one of many useful properties of the **Process** object that `Get-Process` returns.
-To view all of the properties, pipe the results of a `Get-Process` command to the `Get-Member` cmdlet `Get-Process | Get-Member`.
+To view all the properties, pipe the results of a `Get-Process` command to the `Get-Member` cmdlet `Get-Process | Get-Member`.

 ## PARAMETERS